Logistic Regression in Machine Learning: Python Example

 logistic regression model 3

-In this blog post, we will discuss the logistic regression machine learning algorithm with a python example.
-Logistic regression is a regression algorithm specifically designed to estimate the probability of an event occurring.
-For example, it can be used in the medical field to predict the likelihood of a patient developing a certain disease based on various health indicators, such as age, weight, and blood pressure.
+In this blog post, we will discuss the concepts of logistic regression machine learning algorithm with the help of python example.
+Logistic regression is a parametric algorithm which is used to estimate the probability of an event occurring.
+For example, it can be used in the medical field to predict the probability of a patient developing a certain disease based on various health indicators, such as age, weight, and blood pressure.
 It is often used in machine learning applications.
-In this blog, we will learn about the logistic regression algorithm, use python to implement logistic regression model with IRIS dataset

 What is Logistic Regression?